zedlopez/ifm/Writing with Inform.md

 In fact, it is the norm that any given thing can be referred to by the plural of its kind name. ``examine animals`` would scrutinise the St. Bernard, even if it were alone, but would not automatically work for the ducks: things only receive the plural name of the most specific kind to which they belong.

-If you don't want this behavior, it can be suppressed with a use option:
+If you don't want this behaviour, it can be suppressed with a use option:

 ``` inform7
 Use no automatic plural synonyms.